 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "ASO Savings & Loan Plc financial statements for the year ended December 31, 2020", which includes the Directors' Report and the Audit Committee's Report as required by the Companies and Allied Matters Act of Nigeria, Cap C20 LFN 2020 and the supplementary information as set out on page 64.
+The other information comprises the information included in the document titled "ASO Savings & Loan Plc financial statements for the year ended December 31, 2022", which includes the Corporate Information, Corporate Governance Report, Directors' responsibilities and Approval, Directors' Report and the Audit Committee's Report as required by the Companies and Allied Matters Act 2020 and the supplementary information as set out on page 58.
 The other information does not include the financial statements and our auditor's report thereon.